Weakly Learning to Match Experts in Online Community: Introduction

+These QA websites such as Quora are now striving to match questions with the \textit{right} experts and seek the best respondent to provide an answer.
+The problem can be formalized as follows: Given a query (i.e., question/document) $q$, one of the goals is to find experts with sufficient knowledge.
+We consider a set of $N$ candidate experts $E=\{e_1, \cdots, e_N\}$.
+We use function $R(q, e_i)$ to measure the extent to which expert $e_i$ has the knowledge on query $q$.
+The other goal here is to estimate how likely expert $e_i$ would accept to answer the query $q$.
+We use function $R'(q, e_i)$ to quantify the probability of acceptance.
+Finally, the above problem can be defined as: given a query $q$ and a set of experts $E=\{e_1, \cdots, e_N\}$, the goal is to maximize the utility function: \beq{ S_{qi} = \alpha R(q, e_i) + (1-\alpha) R'(q, e_i) }

+where $\alpha$ is a tunable parameter to trade off the importance between the matching degree of expert $e_i$ with query $q$ and the acceptance probability of expert $e_i$ to answer $q$.
+Setting $\alpha=1$ would reduce the problem to the traditional expert finding problem without considering the acceptance probability of the invited expert.

+\hide{ Besides, peer review has long been criticized for being ineffective, slow and of low-quality.
+Just to mention a few, American Political Science Review reported only 2051 of 4516 reviewers agreed to review in 2013 (decline rate: 54.6\%) \cite{ishiyama2014annual}, and the decline rate is 49.6\% in 2014 \cite{ishiyama2015report}.
+Our preliminary statistics also show that 59.6\% of the review invitations are declined or ignored. \figref{journal_decline} illustrates the declination rate of review invitations from ten journals in our data.
+J1, J2 and J3 (three data science and information science journals) suffer from a decline rate of about 80\%.
+Many top experts are inclined to say ``no'' for various reasons.
+As a result, finding appropriate experts who are able to complete timely reviews remains a challenge.

-Quite a few studies have been conducted for automating the expert-question matching (details can be find in Section~\ref{sec:related}).
-However, most of this research focuses on the following setting: given a list of experts and a list of questions, how to find an optimal matching (with some constraints) between experts and questions.
+Quite a few studies have been conducted for automating the expert-question matching (see the related work section).
+However, most of the research focuses on the following setting: given a list of experts and a list of questions, how to find an optimal matching (with some constraints) between experts and questions. }

+\hide{ In this paper, we study a more open question: given a new question, how to find appropriate experts who will \textit{agree to answer} this question? }

+The problem defined in Eq. (\ref{eq:problem}) is much more challenging than the traditional expert finding problem.
+This is because factors that affect an expert to accept (or reject) an answer invitation are very complicated.
+For example, it might be because the expert is overloaded or simply due to the unpopularity of the topic.
+Moreover, how to instantiate the function $R'(q, e_i)$ in oder to quantify the acceptance probability is another challenge.
+From the algorithm perspective, we can feed some training data to a machine learning algorithm to learn a predictive model; however, the trouble is how to collect sufficiently labeled data.
+The last challenge is how to evaluate the performance of a potential solution, in particular in an online fashion.